MattDodsonEnglish/English-Learning-Wiki/Grammar/verb-guide/tense.md

 # Tense and Aspect

 *Tense*<sup>[wiki](https://en.wikipedia.org/wiki/Grammatical_tense)</sup> is
-the time when an action occured.
+the time when an action occured.Really English only has two tenses, but we can go ahead and call the future a tense too.
-*Aspect*<sup>[wiki](https://en.wikipedia.org/wiki/Grammatical_aspect)</sup> is
-how an action extends over time.

-The tenses are the present, past, and the future.
-There are actually many ways to add aspect to a sentence, but I'm going to focus on the two main aspects: the perfect and the continuous.

 # Tenses mark the present and the past